Top Tips for Choosing Paving for Your Garden

 Certain stones will be more costly than others, so it’s important to think about a price range that you’re comfortable sticking to.
 You should then measure the area that you want to pave so you can make an accurate cost, as prices are often per meter square, or you will need to at least know these measurements to see exactly how many paving slabs you will need in each pack, etc.

 2. Quality, Style, and Finish

 While budget is important, so is the quality of the paving that you’re choosing.
 Sandstone is a great choice, and it is budget-friendly too.
 If you are happy to spend a little more on your garden paving, other options that will look stylish too include slate, limestone, or porcelain.
 You can also get different finishes on your paving that can alter the look, so ask what these options are when you go in-store to order and ask to see some examples.
-Some packs come with different size paving slabs as well, and this can create a more interesting pattern if you want this kind of look as part of your garden design.
+Some packs come with different size paving slabs as well, and this can create a more interesting pattern if you want ai images kind of look as part of your garden design.

 3. Other Tools and Materials